 3. Delays due to loss of documents

-A very common problem..
+A very common problem and one of the main causes for demurrage and detention..
 There are several cases where the documents may go missing during transit by courier..
 Most problematic could be when an original bill of lading is lost..
 There are several steps to be taken when an original bill of lading is lost..